Popular protests, violent crackdown put Biden Iran policy to the test

-It started two weeks ago as a small-scale demonstration over water shortages in a remote province, but like other Iranian protests in recent years, the outburst has now spread to several major cities and begun featuring large crowds calling for the downfall of the Iranian regime and chants of “Death to the Dictator!”
+It started two weeks ago as a small-scale demonstration over water shortages in a remote province, but like other Iranian protests in recent years, the outburst has spread to several major cities with large crowds calling for the downfall of the Iranian regime and chants of “Death to the dictator.”

-What has been unfolding since mid-July looks increasingly like a repeat of what occurred in 2017, in 2018 and again in 2019, when protests over economic hardship and high fuel prices ultimately exploded into wide-scale uprisings against the country’s authoritarian and theocratic regime before being violently suppressed.
-With new hard-line President-elect Ebrahim Raisi set to formally take office in days, the bigger question is whether the latest jolt of domestic popular anger will be enough to shake the foundations of the increasingly stressed Islamic system.
+What has been unfolding since mid-July looks increasingly like a repeat of what occurred in 2017, in 2018 and in 2019, when protests over economic hardship and high fuel prices ultimately exploded into wide-scale uprisings against the country’s authoritarian and theocratic regime before they were violently suppressed.
+With hard-line President-elect Ebrahim Raisi set to formally take office in days, the bigger question is whether the latest jolt of domestic popular anger will be strong enough to shake the foundations of the increasingly stressed Islamic system.

-Demonstrations last week featured slogans of outright frustration with the regime’s failure to meet the needs of common Iranians while continuing to pump billions of dollars into an adventurist foreign policy that includes funding and providing weapons for militant proxies in places like Lebanon, Syria, Iraq, Gaza and Yemen.
+Demonstrations last week featured slogans of outright frustration with the regime’s failure to meet the needs of common Iranians while pumping billions of dollars into an adventurist foreign policy that includes funding and arming militant proxies in places such as Lebanon, Syria, Iraq, Gaza and Yemen.

-It’s a gripe that echoes Washington‘s own complaints about the regime — complaints the former Trump administration sought to put on the front-burner by pulling out of the 2015 Iranian nuclear deal on grounds it dangerously ignored Iran‘s growing non-nuclear military arsenal and its backing of anti-U.S. allies in the region.
+The gripe echoes Washington‘s complaints about the regime.
+The Trump administration sought to put these complaints on the front burner by pulling out of the 2015 Iran nuclear deal on the grounds that it dangerously ignored Tehran‘s growing non-nuclear military arsenal and its backing of U.S. opponents in the region.

-The Biden administration has generally agreed with that argument, but has argued engaging with the regime — while keeping the nuclear programs in check — is a better road to regional stability.
-Now, in an apparent bid to avoid confrontation with Iran‘s rulers as negotiations on reviving the nuclear accord are at the most delicate stage, Biden administration officials have largely remained silent about the wave of protests currently gripping Iran.
+The Biden administration has generally agreed with that argument but said engaging with the regime while keeping the nuclear programs in check is a better road to regional stability.
+Now, in an apparent bid to avoid confrontation with Iran‘s rulers as negotiations on reviving the nuclear accord are at the most delicate stage, Biden administration officials have largely remained silent about the wave of protests gripping Iran.

-But critics say Washington is missing a key chance to stand up for freedom and democracy in the Middle East by showing the Iranian people that America supports their struggle, laying down a marker for the new president as he takes office in Tehran.
+Critics say Washington is missing a key chance to stand up for freedom and democracy in the Middle East by showing the Iranian people that America supports their struggle and is laying down a marker for the new president.

 Targeting Iran‘s foreign policy

-Videos of demonstrations last week in Tehran and other Iranian cities showed protesters voicing slogans not only against Iranian Supreme Leader Ayatollah Ali Khamenei, but also chanting things like, “No Gaza, no Lebanon, I sacrifice my soul for Iran,” an apparent reference to the regime’s active policy of backing the militant operations of Lebanon-based Hezbollah and Gaza-based Hamas against Israel.
+Videos of demonstrations last week in Tehran and other Iranian cities showed protesters voicing slogans against Supreme Leader Ayatollah Ali Khamenei and chanting, “No Gaza, no Lebanon, I sacrifice my soul for Iran.”
+The message was an apparent reference to the regime’s active policy of backing the militant operations of Lebanon-based Hezbollah and Gaza-based Hamas against Israel.

-Al-Monitor, a neutral publication known for its analysis of Mideast affairs, noted in an article on Thursday that the slogan has resurfaced in almost all anti-government protests in Iran since the 2009 Green Revolution, a series of popular protests following a disputed election that nearly toppled the regime.
-The message, according to Al-Monitor, has “served as sharp criticism against the Islamic Republic’s regional policies.”
+Al-Monitor, a neutral publication known for its analysis of Middle East affairs, noted in an article Thursday that the slogan has resurfaced in almost all anti-government protests in Iran since the 2009 Green Revolution, a series of popular protests after a disputed election that nearly toppled the regime.
+The message, Al-Monitor said, has “served as sharp criticism against the Islamic republic’s regional policies.”

-Analysts say its reappearance now comes with a sobering twist, since the current round of protests are occurring ahead of the August 5 inauguration of Mr. Raisi, who is widely expected to push for a dramatic expansion — not a pulling back — of Iran‘s adventurist foreign policy.
+Analysts say the outcry against Iran‘s foreign policy comes with a sobering twist because of Mr. Raisi’s inauguration Thursday.
+The next president is widely expected to push for a dramatic expansion, not a pulling-back, of adventurist foreign policy.

-The 60-year-old cleric and protege of Supreme Leader Khamenei has used confrontational rhetoric toward the West and the United States since being elected in June against a severely stripped-down field of “acceptable” candidates.
-He also has a history of supporting violent suppression of dissent in Iran, and critics repeatedly cite his role in the 1988 mass execution of political prisoners in the country while rising through the regime’s ranks early in his career.
+The 60-year-old cleric and protege of Ayatollah Khamenei has used confrontational rhetoric toward the West, particularly the United States, since his election in June against a severely stripped-down field of “acceptable” candidates.
+Mr. Raisi also has a history of supporting violent suppression of dissent in Iran.
+Critics repeatedly cite his role in the 1988 mass executions of Iranian political prisoners while rising through the regime’s ranks early in his career.

 When it comes to Iran‘s foreign policy, Mr. Raisi “brings the same policies of supporting bad guys abroad rather than spending money on infrastructure at home,” said Norman Roule, a retired CIA official who focused on the Middle East during his 34-year career with the spy agency.

-What’s more, Mr. Roule added, the Iranian regime “knows that a spark could create a blaze of unrest and therefore, it will devote considerable resources to containing these protests and identifying and neutralizing their leadership.”
+What’s more, Mr. Roule said, the Iranian regime “knows that a spark could create a blaze of unrest, and therefore, it will devote considerable resources to containing these protests and identifying and neutralizing their leadership.”

 Shooting at protesters

 Iranian leaders last week were accused of openly firing on protesters in southwest Khuzestan province.
-Human Rights Watch issued a statement on July 22 noting reports of three protesters being killed and asserting that “Iranian authorities appear to have used excessive force against demonstrators in southwestern Iran protesting lack of access to water.”
+Human Rights Watch issued a statement on July 22 noting reports that three protesters had been killed and that “Iranian authorities appear to have used excessive force against demonstrators in southwestern Iran protesting lack of access to water.”

-Iranian authorities have sharply denied the reports, but an umbrella group of Iranian exile dissident groups charged the protests are more extensive and violent than the regime has admitted.
+Iranian authorities have sharply denied the reports, but an umbrella group of Iranian exile dissident groups said the protests are more extensive and violent than the regime has acknowledged.

-The National Council of Resistance of Iran, citing its sources inside the country, claimed protests had broken out in the capital and dozens of Iranian cities, with at least 12 demonstrators killed by police and scores of arrests in Khuzestan and elsewhere.
+The National Council of Resistance of Iran, citing its sources inside the country, said protests had broken out in the capital and dozens of other Iranian cities.
+It said police had killed at least 12 demonstrators and arrested scores of others in Khuzestan and elsewhere.

-The Associated Press reported that dozens of Iranians had marched in Tehran on July 26 and cited online videos showing protesters marching down Jomhuri Islami Avenue — “Islamic Republic Avenue” in Farsi — and calling on police to support them.
-While the protests were peaceful, the news agency reported that several demonstrators shouted: “Death to the Dictator!”
+The Associated Press reported that dozens of Iranians marched in Tehran on July 26.
+Online videos showed protesters marching down Jomhuri Islami Avenue — “Islamic Republic Avenue” in Farsi — and calling on police to support them.
+Although the protests were peaceful, the news agency said, several demonstrators shouted, “Death to the dictator.”

-Reports of a violent crackdown, as well as reports that the regime has begun cutting internet access across Iran spurred the Biden administration to speak out finally on the developments.

 “We condemn the use of violence against peaceful protesters,” State Department spokesman Ned Price said in the statement, which stopped short of specifically blaming the Iranian regime for shooting at demonstrators.
 U.S. officials “urge the Iranian government to allow its citizens to exercise their right to freedom of expression and to freely access information, including via the internet,” Mr. Price said.